lmn4121/Project-Portfolio/README.md

 *Additional Model: ANN Mini:*
 - Shares the same structure and training setup as the full ANN model
-- Instead of using the 14 clusters compressed into components, it uses to best feature from every cluster
+- Instead of using the 14 clusters compressed into components, it uses the single best feature from every cluster (based on correlation)
 - In summary, ANN mini uses 14 features that retain their original identities inseaad of 50 features compressed into components
   - Only requires 14 inputs instead of 50